1. Get rewarded for your patience

 “Add-on” items are small odds-and-ends, like cat toys or sticky notes, that are too cheap for Amazon to profitably ship on their own.
 Normally you can’t buy them unless you add them to a shipment of $25 or more.

-Alternatively, you can reach the $25 threshold by pre-ordering an upcoming book or video game.
+You can reach the $25 threshold by pre-ordering an upcoming book or video game.
 You won’t get charged for that item until the release date, but you can tack a few add-on items to your purchase that will ship right away.
 Then you can cancel your pre-order if you want — you monster.

 4. Share your Prime membership